Supply Chain Management (M.Sc.) Full time

 |Abschluss||Master of Science|

-For your start in the master program 'Supply Chain Management' at the SRH University, you have to possess a formal university degree (bachelor, diploma) in the fields of logistics, business engineering, economics, engineering, IT and/ or corresponding courses and disciplines with a minimum of 180 Credit Points (ECTS)
+A formal university degree (Bachelor’s, diploma, or similar) in the fields of logistics, business engineering, economics, engineering, IT and/ or corresponding courses and disciplines with a minimum of 180 Credit Points (ECTS).

 680 € per month + a one-off enrollment fee of 480 € (for registration).